-The Am29LV320D is a 32 megabit, 3.0 volt-only flash memory device, organized as 2,097,152 words of 16 bits each or 4,194,304 bytes of 8 bits each.
-Word mode data appears on DQ0-DQ15; byte mode data appears on DQ0-DQ7.
-The device is designed to be programmed in-system with the standard 3.0 volt $V{\rm CC}$ supply, and can also be programmed in standard EPROM programmers.
+The Am29DS32xG family consists of 32 megabit, 1.8 volt-only flash memory devices, organized as 2,097,152 words of 16 bits each or 4,194,304 bytes of 8 bits each.
+Word mode data appears on DQ15-DQ0; byte mode data appears on DQ7-DQ0.
+The device is designed to be programmed in-system with the standard 1.8 volt $V{\rm CC}$ supply, and can also be programmed in standard EPROM programmers.

-The device is available with an access time of 90 or 120 ns.
+The devices are available with an access time of 60, 70, 90, or 120 ns.
+(An 80 ns speed option at the standard voltage range is also available.
+Contact AMD or an AMD representative for more information.)
 The devices are offered in 48-pin TSOP and 48-ball FBGA packages.
 Standard control pins-chip enable (CE#), write enable (WE#), and output enable (OE#)-control normal read and write operations, and avoid bus contention issues.

-The device requires only a single 3.0 volt power supply for both read and write functions.
+The devices requires only a single 1.8 volt power supply for both read and write functions.
 Internally generated and regulated voltages are provided for the program and erase operations.